Michael Frimkess: Career

 In the early 1960s, Frimkess went to Berkeley, California where Peter Voulkos was then teaching at the University of California, Berkeley.
 While there, he studied bronze and aluminum casting with Voulkos.
 In 1963, his piece "Hooker No. 1" (a bronze sculpture of a television) was displayed at the San Francisco Art Institute's Annual exhibition at the San Francisco Museum of Modern Art.
 Also that year at the behest of Voulkos, Frimkess took an internship at the Clay Art Center in Port Chester, New York.
 It was there that he met his future wife and frequent collaborator, Magdalena Suarez, who had come to the Art Center from Venezuela as part of a fellowship program.
-While on the east coast, Frimkess was instructed to visit museums in New York and Boston to study Greek and Chinese forms of pottery.
+While on the east coast, Frimkess was instructed to visit museums in New York City and Boston to study Greek and Chinese forms of pottery.
 He also began learning the technique of "dry throwing" clay rather than using water.
 Much of his work after 1965 replicated classical forms like Greek volute kraters, Zuni pots, and Chinese ginger jars.

 In 1966, his work was featured in the Abstract Expressionist Ceramics exhibition, which was displayed at several locations including in the art gallery of the University of California, Irvine and, later, the San Francisco Museum of Art.
 In 1970, his work was featured alongside Robert Arneson, Ron Nagle, and David Gilhooly's in an exhibit at the Moore College of Art in Philadelphia, Pennsylvania.
 In 1971, Frimkess was diagnosed with multiple sclerosis.
 His subsequent focus on rehab and physical therapy took time away from his ceramic work and limited his output.
-He continues to throw the pots, and his wife Magdalena Suarez Frimkess would glaze and decorate them.
+He continued to throw the pots, and his wife Magdalena Suarez Frimkess would glaze and decorate them.

 In 1976, Frimkess' work was featured at the Clay: The Medium and the Method exhibition held at the art gallery of the University of California, Santa Barbara.
 A year later, his work was displayed at the Los Angeles Institute of Contemporary Art for their exhibition entitled Foundations in Clay.
 The latter exhibition was considered an update of the Abstract Expressionist Ceramics exhibition from 1966 with five of the six artists returning, including Peter Voulkos, Ron Nagle, Kenneth Price, and John Mason.
 That year, the James Willis Gallery in San Francisco also displayed a 17-year retrospective of Frimkess' work.
 Another retrospective of his solo and collaborative work was held in 1982 at the Garth Clark Gallery in Los Angeles.